Dana Blankstein Cohen: Sam Spiegel Film & Television School

-In 2019, Blankstein Cohen was appointed CEO and executive director of the Sam Spiegel Film and Television School, Israel's leading film school.
-Under her leadership, the school has undertaken several groundbreaking initiatives:
+In 2019, Blankstein Cohen was appointed executive director of the Sam Spiegel Film and Television School.
+Prior to this role, she served as the director of the Israeli Academy of Film and Television for nearly four years.

-Best global film school recognition: Under Blankstein Cohen’s leadership, the Sam Spiegel Film and Television School was recognized among the leading film schools in the world, on The Hollywood Reporter’s list for seven years in a row.
+Under Blankstein Cohen’s leadership, the Sam Spiegel Film and Television School was recognized among the leading film schools in the world, on The Hollywood Reporter’s list for seven years in a row.

 During her tenure, Blankstein Cohen has expanded the school's international presence through the continued development of the International Labs: She oversaw the ten-year celebrations of the International Film Lab, which supports emerging filmmakers from around the world.
 Established in 2011, the Lab has gained international acclaim for developing debut feature films that premiere at leading film festivals, including Cannes Film Festival, Venice Film Festival, and Berlin International Film Festival.
 In 2015, the Hungarian film Son of Saul, developed at the Lab, won the Academy Award for Best Foreign Film.

-Series Lab: Blankstein Cohen launched an advanced Series Lab., which supports emerging screenwriters in crafting high-quality television content.
-The program aimed at Israeli creatives, provides mentorship from leading industry figures and financial support for selected projects.

-Study Program for Arabic-Speaking Students and shared-life values: Blankstein Cohen initiated the development of a preparatory program for Palestinian and Arabic-speaking students, aimed at providing professional training in film and television post-production and making film education accessible for underrepresented communities.

 In 2020 Blankstein Cohen spearheaded the signing of an agreement with the Abu Dhabi Film Commission.
 As part of the Abraham Accords, the Sam Spiegel Film and Television School, along with the Israel Film Fund, were signatories to an agreement fostering cooperation and dialogue.

-School relocation - in 2022, Blankstein Cohen oversaw the move from the school’s historic Talpiot location to the Jerusalem Arts Campus in central Jerusalem.
+In 2022, Blankstein Cohen oversaw the move from the school’s historic Talpiot location to the Jerusalem Arts Campus in central Jerusalem.
 The new facility, a joint initiative of the Jerusalem Municipality and the UJA Federation of New York City, is a seven-story state-of-the-art building featuring three cinemas that function as classrooms during the day and public venues in the evening, including Cinema by Sam Spiegel which is a student-run venture.

-Community involvement

-Blankstein Cohen is a founding board member of Big Sister, an umbrella organization for gender equality and solidarity in the Israeli film and television industry run by female film and television creatives.